exonum/exonum-doc/src/architecture/service-lifecycle.md

 4. Active service instances can be *stopped* or *frozen* by a corresponding request to the core.

+The core logic is responsible for persisting artifacts and services across node restarts.

 A **stopped** service no longer participates in business logic, i.e., it does not process transactions or hooks, and does not interact with the users in any way.
 Service data becomes unavailable for the other services,